-Who We Are, Where We Live is a free community writing program giving voice to people who live and work in the Buckeye/Shaker community that concluded in July 2017.
+Who We Are, Where We Live was a free community writing program giving voice to people who live and work in the Buckeye/Shaker community that concluded in July 2017.
 Participants had an opportunity to write their stories, learn about their neighborhood, and share with their neighbors.
 Selected writings were published in an online anthology and presented at a final reading and celebration.

 In 2018, Lit Cleveland is planning to launch Cleveland Stories, a place-based writing project in Mt.
 Pleasant in partnership with Seeds of Literacy.

 Along with writing workshops at Rice Library and East End Neighborhood House, Stone Stories pop-up event at Edwin’s, audio interviews at East End Neighborhood House, and development of the Who We Are, Where We Live: Buckeye-Shaker anthology, there was much else going on throughout spring including:

 o Mark Souther, director of the Center for Public History and Digital Humanities at Cleveland State University, shining a light on the history of the area with a presentation and vintage slides and maps.

 o Program Director Cindy Washabaugh spoke about the program’s origins and how it works.

 o East End Neighborhood House CEO Zulma Zabala explained the concept of Ubuntu and its importance in creating and sustaining a rich and healthy community.

 o Buckeye poet Damien Ware engaged attendees with original poetry.

 At Rice Library’s first community writing workshop, Michael Fleenor, Director of Preservation Services at Cleveland Restoration Society, engaged participants with stories of some of the buildings that form the base for the community and talked about how they have been transformed over the years.
 Participants then wrote from their own sense of self and place.